ecocurious2/MultiGeiger/docs/source/setup.rst

 -  Add the file: https://raw.githubusercontent.com/espressif/arduino-esp32/gh-pages/package_esp32_dev_index.json in Preferences->Additional Boards Manager URLs.
 -  Then, the ESP32 boards (name “esp32 by Espressif Systems”) can be installed under Tools->Board->Boards Manager.
 Choose the correct Heltec board under Tools->Board.
 -  Select the **Heltec wireless Stick** for **both** boards.
+-  If you use arduino-esp32 >= 1.0.5, you might need to apply a patch to get back the "partition scheme" menu needed in the next step, see the ``misc/arduino-esp32/paritition-menu-*.*`` files in our git repo.
 -  Select under Tools **Flash size: “4MB(32Mb)”** and **Partition Scheme: “Minimal SPIFFS (Large APPS with OTA)”**.
 The software recognizes automatically which board is equipped.

 Various software settings can be made via the following files (see